mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

   {f}_{Q_i}(\mathbf x^{(\nu-1)}) = \Im\{\bar{V}_i^{(\nu - 1)} \bar{I}_i^{*(\nu - 1)}\} - Q_i, \;\;\; \forall i \in \mathcal{N}_{\text{pq}}.
 ```

-However, these mismatches are not stored as they are only used to obtain the maximum absolute values of these mismatches.
+However, these mismatches are not stored, as they are only used to obtain the maximum absolute values of these mismatches.
 The maximum values of these mismatches are used as termination criteria for the iteration loop if both are less than a predefined stopping criterion ``\epsilon``, as shown below:
 ```math
   \max \{|{f}_{P_i}(\mathbf x^{(\nu-1)})|,\; \forall i \in \mathcal{N}_{\text{pq}} \cup \mathcal{N}_{\text{pv}} \} < \epsilon \\
   \max \{|{f}_{Q_i}(\mathbf x^{(\nu-1)})|,\; \forall i \in \mathcal{N}_{\text{pq}} \} < \epsilon.